raspberrypilearning/python_scrolling/en/step_4.md

 --- /task ---

 --- task ---
-**Optional:** At the moment you are just detecting collisions at one pixel on your player.
-You could also detect collisions at other pixels at the edge of your player, such as the bottom and left and right-most edges.
+**Optional:** At the moment, you are just detecting collisions at one pixel on your player.
+You could also detect collisions at other pixels at the edge of your player, such as the bottom or left- and right-most edges.

 --- collapse ---